 We provide the essential services to support student learning.

-The Division of Administration and Finance helps to advance Towson University’s strategic goals by securing resources from state and auxiliary streams, and then serving as good stewards of those resources in order to maximize their impact on student learning.
-The Division is comprised of seven departments: Auxiliary Services, Facilities Management, Fiscal Planning & Services, the Office of Human Resources, the Office of Public Safety, the Office of Technology Services and the University Budget Office.
+The Division of Administration and Finance advances Towson University’s strategic goals by securing resources from state and auxiliary revenue streams, and serving as good stewards of those resources in order to maximize their impact on student learning.
+The Division is comprised of the following departments: Auxiliary Services, Facilities Management, Financial Affairs, Financial Planning, Accounting & Analysis, Human Resources, Management Advisory and Compliance Services, the Office of Public Safety and the Office of Technology Services.

 When it comes to campus grounds, buildings and maintenance, Facilities Management has you covered.
 The department develops the university’s long-term vision for the future physical development of campus, and once approved, works on construction, maintenance and sustainability.
-Facilities’ wide range of services also includes materiel management and renting university vehicles.
+Facilities’ wide range of services also includes material management and renting university vehicles.

 Management Advisory and Compliance Services (MACS) assesses and manages university risk; including fraud, loss, errors, inefficiency, ineffectiveness and non-compliance with laws and regulations.
 MACS is the audit liaison to external audit groups and conducts internal reviews on an as-needed basis.

-The Office of Public Safety helps Towson stay safe through crime prevention and awareness programs, a visible police presence and the thorough investigation of all reported crime via our award-winning Police Department.
-The Office of Emergency Preparedness helps keep Towson positioned to respond to natural and man-made risks and vulnerabilities.
+The Office of Public Safety helps TU stay safe through crime prevention and awareness programs, a visible police presence and the thorough investigation of all reported crime via our award-winning Police Department.
+The Office of Emergency Preparedness helps keep TU positioned to respond to natural and man-made risks and vulnerabilities.
 Public Safety also manages campus key and electronic access and works to minimize risks and maintain compliance with environmental health and safety standards.

 From classroom technology to campus wireless, phones and email and NetID accounts, OTS makes sure you stay connected both on and off campus.
 Their knowledgeable staff offer advice and discounts on computer hardware and software, help protect the campus's data, and provide support with technology issues via a library of self-help documents, tutorials and workshops.
 If you need one-on-one assistance, the staff in Student Computing Services and the Faculty/Staff Help Center are available to help.